Brayola

-Brayola is an online lingerie retailer that helps shoppers find better-fitting bras.
+Brayola was an online lingerie retailer that helps shoppers find better-fitting bras.
 Its bra analyzer and extractor identify bras based on size, style, color, price, materials, purpose, quality and attributes.
 The information powers Brayola's engine to match shoppers with more bras that will fit in a similar way.
+In July 2021, parent company Delta Galil merged Brayola with Bare Necessities.

 History

-Brayola was founded by Orit Hashay, the serial entrepreneur behind Israel's second most popular wedding services review site, Mit4Mit, and Ramkol, Israel's leading local reviews site.
+Brayola was founded by Orit Hashay, the founder of Israeli wedding services review site, Mit4Mit, and Israeli local reviews site, Ramkol.
 Hashay came up with the idea for Brayola while pregnant to make bra shopping easier for herself and millions of women around the world.